-The Student Government Association (SGA) at WKU has awarded scholarships to seven WKU students taking courses this summer through WKU Study Away.
+The Student Government Association (SGA) at WKU has awarded scholarships to six WKU students taking study away courses during Winter Term 2017.

-Through continued support of a Study Away scholarship, SGA encourages WKU students to expand their learning opportunities off campus.
-SGA first began offering this scholarship to students taking a Study Away course during Winter Term 2011 and has since sponsored over 52 scholarships, totaling over $6,000.
+Through continuing support of a Study Away Scholarship, SGA encourages students to expand their learning opportunities off campus.
+SGA first began offering this scholarship to students taking a Study Away course during Winter Term 2011 and has since sponsored over 59 scholarships, totaling over $6,600.

-Study Away Director Jerry Barnaby said that study away courses are excellent complements to traditional classroom courses students take on campus, and that these scholarships help students access these opportunities.
+Study Away Director Jerry Barnaby said that study away courses are excellent complements to traditional classroom courses students take on campus, and that scholarships like this help students access these opportunities.

-“These scholarship opportunities make a positive impact on students by giving them additional resources to take study away courses,” said Barnaby.
-“We appreciate SGA support for students and encouraging them to expand their overall academic experience, and I hope other organizations will follow SGA’s lead and develop their own scholarship programs to help students expand their study away opportunities.”
+“The SGA scholarship makes a positive impact on students by giving them additional resources to take study away courses,” said Barnaby.
+“We appreciate SGA support for students by encouraging them to expand their overall academic experience.
+I encourage other organizations to follow SGA’s lead and develop their own scholarship programs to help students expand their study away opportunities.”

-Additional information about WKU Study Away is available at www.wku.edu/studyaway.
-For information about the SGA Study Away Scholarship, please contact Jerry Barnaby, Director of the Office of Study Away.
+Additional information about WKU Study Away is available at wku.edu/studyaway.
+For information about the SGA Study Away Scholarship, please contact Jerry Barnaby, director of the Office of Study Away.

 Study Away is a unit of the Division of Extended Learning and Outreach.